 The reason isn’t that you don’t love them or that they don’t love you.
 The problem is that they’re operating from a different set of rules.
 We, as a culture, have yet to grasp a universal process for the loss, loneliness, and grief that divorce brings.
 This loss affects everyone going through the experience – young, old, wealthy or not, any color – there’s no race parameters for divorce – a parent or not.

 The process for overcoming Post-Traumatic Divorce Disorder™ has nothing to do with falling in love again.
 That’s why you won’t get them to marry you.
 And why dating a wounded divorced individual is such a painful kind of love.

 You have to think long and hard about sacrificing your values and needs in order to keep them comfortable and safe.

 Relationships aren’t supposed to be safe from our heart-centered fears.
-They’re supposed to help us open up, help us step into the strength of our vulnerability and overcome our most cherished doubts.
+They’re supposed to help us open up, step into the strength of our vulnerability, and overcome our most cherished doubts.
 That’s a tall order for someone who’s just had their broken-heart dragged through a courtroom or mediator’s office.